m5b/ICS32/_sources/notes/wk4.md

 ![uciemail](../resources/symptomcheck_email.png)

-(watch the lecture for more detail about the wellness check email.
-[Download the full email](../resources/smp.pdf))
+(watch the lecture for more detail about the wellness check email. <a href="../resources/smp.pdf">Download the full email</a>)

 Well, we can start by asking a few high level questions: What information does the tool need to collect?
 What are the conditions that need to be handled?
 What actions must be taken in response to those conditions?
 Certainly, there are many different ways to answer these questions, so the path we take here is likely not the only direction we could go, but it should be sufficient to demonstrate the underlying concepts of networking protocols.